 What systems does it work with?
 Does it auto reconnect to those systems?

-- It works with Switch, Windows, macOS, Android, Raspberry Pi as well as all the devices our retro receivers/adapters support.
+- It works with Switch, Windows 10, macOS, Android, Raspberry Pi.

 - It does auto reconnect to all the systems mentioned above with the press of START once they have been successfully paired.